carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 The Equipment is linked to an owner that can be a farmer or a dealer, also is possible the equipment be linked to both at the same time.

-There are no difference do a request to get equipment as a farmer or a dealer user.
+There are no difference do a request to get equipment as a farmer or as a dealer user.
 The response always will return the equipment that the user owns